Neighborhoods

 The Investment Angle

-Long-term buy-and-hold investors will find Spring Creek more interesting than short-term flippers right now.
-The price-per-foot at $197 is not deep value — you're not finding distressed assets here — but the neighborhood's stability, trail access premium, and proximity to CSU create durable rental demand.
-A well-configured 3-bedroom on a large lot can realistically gross $2,200–$2,600/month in the current Fort Collins rental market, which makes the numbers pencil at current prices only if you're putting meaningful equity down or accepting modest initial cash flow in exchange for appreciation over time.
+Long-term buy-and-hold investors will find Spring Creek more interesting than short-term flippers.
+The price-per-foot is not deep value — you're not finding distressed assets here — but the neighborhood's stability, trail access premium, and proximity to CSU create durable rental demand.
+Rental rates in Fort Collins for a well-configured 3-bedroom on a large lot are real and consistent; the numbers pencil only if you're putting meaningful equity down or accepting modest initial cash flow in exchange for appreciation over time.

-The 47-day DOM and slight price correction create a window for investors with patience.
-If you can negotiate 3–5% below ask on the right property and add an ADU on a qualifying lot, the income math improves substantially.
+When days on market is elevated, investors with patience have a window.
+If you can negotiate meaningfully below ask on the right property and add an ADU on a qualifying lot, the income math improves substantially.
 What Spring Creek is not suited for: short-term/vacation rental plays.
 The neighborhood's owner-occupancy culture, city STR regulations, and the absence of a tourist draw make Airbnb-style returns unlikely.
 This is a neighborhood where investors succeed by acting like landlords, not hosts.

 Bottom Line